TheMalkavien/lhbsv1_pimax/README.md

 The purpose of this PoC is to show what is possible, to be used / included in other OpenSource tools (like Pitool in the future)

 I only speak about a BaseStation in "B" mode because the "C" mode is a slave and will follow the power state of the master one shortly after.
-I may (or not !) work with "A" mode.
+It may (or not !) work with "A" mode.

 ## Requirements